+Chemotherapy treatment may also reduce the amount of saliva (spit) in your mouth, make your saliva thick or sticky, or make your mouth dry.
+This is called xerostomia or dry mouth.
 If you notice any sores, ulcers or thickened saliva, or if you find it difficult to swallow, tell your doctor.

 - Use a soft toothbrush to clean your teeth twice a day.

 - Sip fluids, especially water, and eat moist foods such as casseroles or soups if you have a dry mouth.
-Moisten foods with gravy or sauce.

 - Soothe tender gums or mouth with plain yoghurt.

 - Try sucking on ice during chemotherapy sessions.
 This may help to prevent mouth ulcers.

 - Blend foods to make them easier to eat.
 Try smoothies made of fruit and yoghurt.